denten-papers/blunt-instrumental/blunt.md

-expand the scope of our critical activity, it can prepare our students for work in the world, and finally, (and this despite the protestations of some) doing can enact meaningful change in our universities, our libraries, and our communities.[^1] I write, then, being inspired by the work of Matt Ratto (Critical Making Lab, University of Toronto), Garnet Hertz (Concept Lab, UC Irvine), Jeffrey Schnapp (metaLab, Harvard University), and many others who routinely engage with material culture as a matter of scholarly practice.
+expand the scope of our critical activity, it can prepare our students for work in the world, and finally, (and this despite the protestations of some) doing can enact meaningful change in our universities, our libraries, and our communities.[^1] I write, then, being inspired by the research being done in places like the Critical Making Lab at University of Toronto, Concept Lab at UC Irvine, metaLab at Harvard, along with many similar research outfits that routinely engage with material culture as a matter of scholarly practice.
 Besides talking and writing papers, the students in my courses create models, curate exhibitions, file patents, convene conferences, write grant